-The Office of Policy Development and Research (PD&R) at the U.S. Department of Housing and Urban Development (HUD) is currently in the process of developing a “Research Roadmap” that will identify critical policy questions to will help guide PD&R research investments over the next five years.
-While PD&R has undertaken similar agenda setting efforts over the years, the process of developing the Roadmap will differ in important ways.
+The Office of Policy Development and Research (PD&R) at the U.S. Department of Housing and Urban Development (HUD) developed a “Research Roadmap” that identifies critical policy questions and will help to guide PD&R research investments over the next five years.
+While PD&R has undertaken similar agenda setting efforts over the years, the Roadmap differs in important ways.
+Learn More »

 Dear Friend of HUD Research: